 It was not until 1994 that the Museum of Mineralogy and Geology established an independent section of Palaeobotany.
-Before that, this discipline was a part of the Department of Palaeontology.
-Based on its terms of its focus, the department went through several changes in research and collection development.
-In the 19th century the palaeontology polymath Hanns Bruno Geinitz set up the Department of Palaeontology.
+Before that, this discipline was a part of the Division of Palaeontology.
+Based on its terms of its focus, the division went through several changes in research and collection development.
+In the 19th century the palaeontology polymath Hanns Bruno Geinitz set up the Division of Palaeontology.
 His main fields of research were the floras and faunas of the Central German Permo-Carboniferous and the Central European Cretaceous.
 Whereas at the beginning of the 20th century, Karl Wanderer turned to Quaternary palaeozoology, and for the past five decades, the main focus had been on Tertiary palaeobotany.

 After almost three centuries of the collection history of the Dresden Natural History Collections, Geinitz (1814-1900) was the first Palaeontologist at the Museum.
 Nevertheless, the history verified through items and catalogues of the Palaeontology collections reaches back to when the Museum of Natural History had been founded in 1728.
 In the mid-18th century petrified woods, such as the famous “Versteinerte Eiche”, (“Petrified Oak”) of Chemnitz, and the “Raumeria” of Ledncia (Poland), as well as the “Kräuterschiefer” (“Herbal shales”), recovered from the bituminous coal mines of Saxony, have been incorporated into the collections first.
 The study of those plant fossils inspired Christian Friedrich Schulze – a pharmacist from Dresden – to write his publication “Kurze Betrachtung der Kräuterabdrücke” (“A short observation of herbal compressions”).
 Today he is considered a pioneer of scientific palaeobotany.
 The oldest separate inventory has been written by Christian Heinrich Eilenburg in 1757.